San Francisco, California

 See below for what you can do to improve San Francisco’s water.

-- Use Berkey filters with activated carbon to filter out 7 of the 8 contaminants in your drinking water.
+- Use Berkey filters with activated carbon to filter out at least 65% of contaminants in your drinking water.
 (Berkey Light and Travel Berkey are the only types available in California.)

-- To filter out 6 of the 8 contaminants in your whole house, consider a Reverse Osmosis water filtration system for your home.
+- To filter out 9 of the 13 contaminants in your whole house (69.2%), consider a Reverse Osmosis water filtration system for your home.